mrfitzpa/h5pywrappers/docs/index.rst

 readers can consult the :ref:`reference_guide_sec` to understand what each line of code is doing.

 ..
-Note for those reading the raw .rst file: see directory 'examples' for the aforementioned code examples.
+Note for those reading the raw .rst file: see directory "examples" for the aforementioned code examples.

 Contents